pasturl/Hack4NF-2022/README.md

 The Challenge 1 propose “Use Genomics Evidence Neoplasia Information Exchange (GENIE) datasets to develop a new framework that accurately uses genomic data to classify tumor samples for neurofibromatosis-related tumors.”

-Our team has developed a solution based in Machine Learning (ML) and Natural Language Processing (NLP) techniques
+Our team has developed a solution based on Machine Learning (ML) and Natural Language Processing (NLP) techniques
 * **[Online demo](https://pasturl-hack4nf-2022-app-o8lusi.streamlit.app/)**: It's an online application developed with [streamlit](https://streamlit.io/) that allow users interact with the trained ML model.
 The users can see the most relevant gene mutations to predict each type of cancer.
 Moreover, the most relevant genes are clustered